fbpx

 Email messages pass through numerous servers, including those of the various Internet Service Providers (ISPs) and mail clients involved.
 And each server stores multiple copies of every message, with additional copies stored on the sender and recipient’s devices.
 As such, even when you delete your original email, you aren’t removing all the other copies that exist.

-Therefore, hackers who have access to your email inbox automatically gain entry to your accounts on all of these websites.
+Therefore, hackers who have access to your email inbox automatically gain entry to your accounts on all these websites.
 This can be especially harmful if hackers obtain the login credentials to your financial accounts or your business’s website, where you store confidential data about your customers and employees.

 And don’t forget that once someone has your email username and password, they can see everything you’ve ever sent via email.
-This includes pictures, tax forms, contracts, and personal communication—all of which can be used against you
+This includes pictures, tax forms, contracts, and personal communication—all of which can be used against you.

 Email privacy tips